 The North Carolina Office of the State Auditor investigates allegations of improper governmental conduct by state agencies or state employees within their statutory authority.
 Improper governmental conduct includes alleged fraud, misappropriation, mismanagement or waste of state resources.
 It also includes alleged violations of state or federal law, rule or regulation in administering state or federal programs, and substantial and specific danger to the public health and safety.

 North Carolina Office of the State Auditor Hotline: 1-800-730-TIPS (8477) or visit the OSA website.

 Depending on your concerns, you may also wish to contact your District Attorney or the State Bureau of Investigation.
 If you believe you have evidence that a crime has been committed, please contact your local law enforcement agency or the NC Attorney General’s office.

 The School of Government at UNC Chapel Hill maintains the "Coates’ Canons" blog with information on a variety of issues related to North Carolina local government law.
-Topics can be searched by keyword or under the “Blog Topics” in the right sidebar.
+Topics can be searched using the "Blog Categories" tab, selecting a Blog Category at the bottom of page, or by using the search box.
 Links to several topics of interest are provided below.

 |Open Meetings||Public Hearings||Public Records|